 Iona and Erraid

 The islands of Iona and Erraid are located off the coast of Mull, on the west coast of Scotland, approximately 200 miles from the Foundation.
-Traigh Bhan, the F undation’s retreat house on the island of Iona, hosts retreats throughout the year.
+Traigh Bhan, the Foundation’s retreat house on the island of Iona, hosts retreats throughout the year.
 Foundation staff are encouraged to spend time on Iona for their own spiritual development and renewal during winter months.
 The house is available in the summer and other weeks throughout the year for our guests to retreat, with a resident custodian on hand.
 Traigh Bhan has a garden, a sanctuary overlooking the sea, and is well equipped.
-We advertise Guest Weeks in the Foundation’s guest programmes brochure and on the Iona webpage.
+We advertise Guest Weeks on the calendar of events page and on the Iona webpage.
 On the Isle of Erraid is a small resident community of members and their children who live in eight former lighthouse keepers’ cottages.
 The Erraid community is an outpost of the Foundation and residents act as caretakers of this small island which belongs to a Dutch family.
 The community grow their own organic vegetables, tend sheep and cows, fish, make candles and spin wool in their craft studios.
 They have a meditation sanctuary set on the hillside with a beautiful view across the sea to Iona.
 Guests are welcome to share their life and the rugged beauty of the island.
 Visit Isle of Erraid’s website.

 Contact: [email protected]